+SmartClient Reference - Client Reference > RPC

+SmartClient Reference - Client Reference > Data Binding > Web Service (for WSDL-based RPCs)

 Extending SmartClient

 SmartClient provides a rich set of components and services to accelerate your development, but from time to time, you may want to extend outside the box of prefabricated features.
 For example, you might need a new user interface control, or special styling of an existing control, or a customized data-flow interaction.
 With this in mind, we have worked hard to make SmartClient as open and extensible as possible.